Movie Browser:

 I Can Do This All Day

-Deciding to fight for his country on WWII, a weakling brave man called Steve Rogers is turned into a super soldier known as Captain America, and will comfront Hydra, a military group with world-domination in mind, leaded by another formidable individual, Johann Schmidt, AKA the Red Skull.
+Steve Rogers, a weak but brave man, decided to fight for his country in WWII and underwent a transformation that transformed him into Captain America, a super soldier.
+He will confront Hydra, a military group with world-domination in mind, led by another formidable individual named Johann Schmidt, also known as the Red Skull.

 Video Clip: The First Avenger Trailer